-The best way to celebrate the end of 2015 and the beginning of 2016?
-Hitting the slopes for a high-altitude New Year’s Eve.
-With the hope that El Nino will bring blissful powder for the folks out West, here are six of the best ski resorts to ring in the New Year.
+The best way to celebrate the end of 2017 and the start of 2018?
+Hit the slopes for a high-altitude New Year’s Eve.
+The weather might be cool in these destinations, but the local celebrations will seriously heat things up.
+Here are six of the best North American ski resorts with top-notch festivities to kick off the New Year.

 1. Aspen, Colorado

-The 12 Days of Aspen festival will include events like snowman building and ice sculpting contests, plus a bonfire at the Silver Circle Ice Rink in Wagner Park.
-For the midnight toast, the St. Regis is hosting a free New Year’s party.
-They are also selling tickets to the Midnight Masquerade, a gala dinner benefiting education programs in Haiti.
-The event will feature live performances by members of the indie rock band Arcade Fire.
-The Little Nell Hotel is also hosting a musical and dining endeavor at the Dom Perignon Party.
-Both events are prime for watching the fireworks over Aspen Mountain, which take place at 8 p.m. and at midnight.
+The 12 Days of Aspen festival includes events like cookie decorating and winter DJ yoga, plus an acclaimed series of Aspen Film Academy screenings at the Wheeler Opera House.
+For a midnight toast on December 31, the St. Regis is hosting a free New Year’s party.
+The The Little Nell is also hosting a musical and dining endeavor at its annual Dom Perignon Party.
+Both events are prime for watching the fireworks over Aspen Mountain at 8 p.m. and at midnight.

 2. Taos, New Mexico

-When the bombs go off, the party begins.
-Taos Ski Valley, one of the most challenging mountains in the country to ski, ignites the same charges they use to force avalanches to initiate the torchlight parade and fireworks on New Year’s Eve.
-At 6 p.m., the parade begins down the front face of the mountain, weaving down the black diamond run aptly named Snakedance.
-You’re sure to catch some tricks and wipeouts as the parade hits the bottom face.
-Afterwards, guests move to popular bars in the St. Bernard or Martini Tree for live Latin music and midnight toasts.
-The valley is small, so no driving is required.
-And for the best brews and bites to kick off the evening, head to the German-themed Bavarian, which serves a schnitzel that will change your life.
+On New Year’s Eve, Taos Ski Valley ignites the same charges used to force avalanches for the initiation of their celebratory torchlight parade.
+At 5:30 p.m., the ski parade and laser light show begins down the front face of the mountain.
+You’re sure to catch some tricks and wipeouts as the parade reaches the bottom.
+After, guests move to the popular Martini Tree Bar for live Latin music and midnight toasts.
+(The valley is small, so no driving is required.)
+For the best brews and bites to kick off the evening, head to the German-themed restaurant and bar, The Bavarian, which serves a schnitzel that will change your life.

 3. Breckenridge, Colorado

-The ski area goes by "Breck," and the village is one of the most scenic in all of Colorado.
-On New Year’s Eve, the torchlight parade continues past the slope of Peak 9 and weaves through town, with opulent light displays, live music, snow sculptures, and fireworks at midnight.
-The best place to watch the show is from the open deck of The Maggie in the village base area.
-Or you can join in the festivities at Burke and Riley’s Irish Pub for alpine brews and fire pits on the patio.
-For the kids who also want in on the celebrations at 9,600 feet, there’s the Glow Worm Parade.
-Participants—who must be able to turn and stop on skis—will be stocked up with glow sticks and sent down the green terrain tunnel.
+This Rocky Mountain ski area goes by "Breck," and its village is one of the most scenic in all of Colorado.
+On New Year’s Eve, a torchlight parade continues past the mountain’s Peak 9 and weaves downward toward town, where opulent light displays, snow sculptures, and live music performances await.
+The best place to watch the fireworks show—which begins at 9 p.m. (weather permitting)—is from the open deck of The Maggie in the village base area.
+For children who also want in on the celebrations at 9,600 feet, there’s the Glow Worm parade.
+Participants—who must be able to turn and stop on skis—will be supplied with glow sticks and sent down the green terrain tunnel.

 4. Whistler Blackcomb, British Columbia, Canada